BA (Hons) (NFQ Level 8) OR BSc (Hons) NFQ Level 8)

 DN700 – O6/H7 in English, Irish, Mathematics and three other recognised subjects.

 Study English at UCD if you are an enthusiastic reader, writer and thinker who loves literature.
 Strengthen your understanding of narrative, poetic and dramatic forms.
 Enlarge your critical vocabulary and historical awareness.
 Explore how the study of literature intersects with questions of gender, politics and cultural theory.
 Learn how to research a topic, evaluate evidence and present your ideas in a cogent, elegant fashion.
 Become a creative and dynamic critic yourself!

 Graduates of English work across a wide range of industries including:, Broadcasting and Journalism, Cultural Production and Arts Management, Public Relations, Business / Finance, Publishing, Law, Politics, Policymaking, Teaching, Heritage, Management Consultancy, Tourism, Humanities Research, Digital Media & Tech.

 Choose from a wide range of MA options including: Creative Writing, Literature and Culture (with strands in American, Gender, Sexuality and Culture, Medieval, Modern and Contemporary, Renaissance) Film Studies and Writing for Stage and Screen.

 What Will I Study

-You will study themes, forms, theories and contexts of literature from around the world and from Medieval to contemporary times.
+You will study themes and contexts of literature from around the world, from Medieval to contemporary times.
 Modules are taught in a variety of ways ranging from small in-depth seminars